redis/redis-doc/topics/cluster-spec.md

 * CLUSTER SETSLOT slot MIGRATING node
 * CLUSTER SETSLOT slot IMPORTING node

-The first two commands, ADDSLOTS and DELSLOTS, are simply used to assign (or remove) slots to a Redis node.
+The first two commands, `ADDSLOTS` and `DELSLOTS`, are simply used to assign (or remove) slots to a Redis node.
 After the hash slots are assigned they will propagate across all the cluster using the gossip protocol.
-The ADDSLOTS command is usually used when a new cluster is configured from scratch to assign slots to all the nodes in a fast way.
+The `ADDSLOTS` command is usually used when a new cluster is configured from scratch to assign slots to all the nodes in a fast way.

-The SETSLOT subcommand is used to assign a slot to a specific node ID if the NODE form is used.
-Otherwise the slot can be set in the two special states MIGRATING and IMPORTING:
+The `SETSLOT` subcommand is used to assign a slot to a specific node ID if the `NODE` form is used.
+Otherwise the slot can be set in the two special states `MIGRATING` and `IMPORTING`:

-* When a slot is set as MIGRATING, the node will accept all the requests for queries that are about this hash slot, but only if the key in question exists, otherwise the query is forwarded using a -ASK redirection to the node that is target of the migration.
+* When a slot is set as MIGRATING, the node will accept all the requests for queries that are about this hash slot, but only if the key in question exists, otherwise the query is forwarded using a `-ASK` redirection to the node that is target of the migration.
 * When a slot is set as IMPORTING, the node will accept all the requests for queries that are about this hash slot, but only if the request is preceded by an ASKING command.
-Otherwise if not ASKING command was given by the client, the query is redirected to the real hash slot owner via a -MOVED redirection error.
+Otherwise if not ASKING command was given by the client, the query is redirected to the real hash slot owner via a `-MOVED` redirection error.

 At first this may appear strange, but now we'll make it more clear.
 Assume that we have two Redis nodes, called A and B.